Brand Guidelines

 Distribution

-Lean heavy on Ink and Paper Cream as base layers.
-Use Brightleaf Gold for emphasis: headlines, key icons, button accents, signage gilding.
-Brick Rust and Cured Tobacco are supporting players.
-They should never lead.
+Ink and Paper Cream are the base layers.
+Gold is for emphasis: headlines, icons, buttons, links.
+Rust and Tobacco support, they never lead.

 Contrast Rules